 Daniel Poole

-I was born in a tiny town called Speed in rural Victoria, current population 78.
+I was born in a tiny town called Speed in rural Victoria, with a current population of 78.
 A farming community.
-Most people had homes on their farms so it is a very isolated population.
+Most people had homes on their farms, so it was a very isolated population.
 I now reside in Melbourne, Victoria, 400 km south.

 Thinking that these people are amazing.
 Specific designers/artists as people, being amazing, their work being amazing.
-Mostly them as people being amazing.
+Mostly, they are amazing people.

 I have always desired and been attempting to.
 It’s a long road to being a full-time professional artist/designer.
 It is sometimes supplemented by something more easily monetised.